rockneurotiko/ex-fmt/README.md

     (load-file "/full/path/ex-fmt/ex-fmt.el")
     (require 'ex-fmt)

-    ;; Optional, if you use asdf it's interesting to use it ;; By default it will use "elixir" and "mix"
+    ;; Optional, if you want to use always an specific mix version (setq ex-fmt-mix "/path/to/your/elixir/1.7/bin/mix")
-    (setq ex-fmt-elixir "/home/path/.asdf/installs/elixir/1.7/bin/elixir")
-    (setq ex-fmt-mix "/home/path/.asdf/installs/elixir/1.7/bin/mix")

     (add-hook 'after-save-hook #'ex-fmt-after-save))